Mass Romantic: Production

 Mass Romantic was recorded over the course of almost three years.
 The first four songs were finished in early 1998.
 The New Pornographers claimed that the songs "were just sitting around.
 Friends would hear the songs and go, 'This is really great,' and so it was kind of frustrating in a way.
 We'd go, 'Yeah, well, we're going to try to record a record.'"
 The group's producer and bassist John Collins decided to refer to themselves as a super group.
 The band consisted of Zumpano's Carl Newman, John Collins of The Evaporators, Dan Bejar of Destroyer, Limblifter's Kurt Dahle, filmmaker Blaine Thurier, and alternative country singer Neko Case.

 Production on the album was difficult.
 A.C.
 Newman stated, "I remember 'Letter From an Occupant' was a pretty belabored song.
 It ended up being almost minimal, but I remember there's so much shit we put on it.
 There's a psychedelic 12-string guitar solo, a backwards guitar, there's a kind of really cool synth that's in there but buried.
 At some point, you have to choose.
 That was the hardest part about mixing the thing: just making that judgment call.
 I only feel at peace with the record now because people seem to like it."

-Many of the songs on the album were written by A.C.
+The songs on the album were written by A.C.
 Newman and Destroyer frontman Dan Bejar.
 Newman recalled that he thought "'How could we lose?'
 You could just take some interesting elements and put them together.
 Even taking myself out of the picture, when I looked at the band I just thought, 'This band's got to be great.'
 I thought, 'Okay, everyone can hate my songs, they can dismiss them.'
 But I have the most confidence in Dan's songs because I'm totally outside of him, looking in.
 I'm just a fan of him."

 The song "Breakin' the Law" was taken from Destroyer's first album We'll Build Them a Golden Bridge.
 The group vocals at the end of "Breakin' the Law" are credited to the Camp Northstar Kids' Chorus, a reference to the Canadian comedy film Meatballs.
 The chorus is actually every member of the band singing.
 Newman stated, "I like the fact that people think that it's a kids' group ...
 We made ourselves sound like a giant group, but we ended up sounding like little kids.
 I love the fact that in the Rolling Stone review they mention the chorus of kids.
 I just think it's great that people actually believe that, because it's such a fucking ridiculous thing for a band to do."